MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ## How to measure progress during a Windows Virtual Desktop adoption

 Once you understand the top motivations for this scenario, the cloud strategy team can define measurable outcomes to further guide adoption activities.
-Examples of business outcomes commonly seen during cloud adoption can be reviewed in [business outcomes](../../strategy/business-outcomes/index.md).
+Examples of business outcomes commonly seen during cloud adoption can be reviewed in [Business outcomes](../../strategy/business-outcomes/index.md).

 Given the impact of a Windows Virtual Desktop platform, you need to create many defined objectives and measurable key results.
 Commonly known as OKRs, objectives and key results can help you break down Windows Virtual Desktop adoption into manageable efforts.
-For more information, see [objectives and key results](../../strategy/business-outcomes/okr.md) to understand OKRs in more detail.
+For more information, see [Objectives and key results](../../strategy/business-outcomes/okr.md) to understand OKRs in more detail.

 ## Next step: Plan for a virtual desktop environment